 - 1.1.
 The statement of purpose is a key document.
+It is developed primarily for you, the regulator and commissioners.
 It sets out the vision for the service and your aspirations for meeting the needs of the people you care for.
 It should clearly demonstrate that you fully understand their needs and demonstrate how, particularly through the levels and training of staff, the care routines, the environment and your links to other agencies, you will do your best to promote the best possible outcomes for the people you care for. - 1.2.
 The information in your statement of purpose must be accurate, kept up to date and should always reflect the range of needs your service is able to meet, including any specialist services.
 In preparing or updating a statement of purpose, service providers should consider the offence of making a false statement under section 47 of the Regulation and Inspection of Social Care (Wales) Act 2016 (the 2016 Act).